 - 1. This Section applies to limited breweries. - 2.
-Limited breweries must be licensed as a Limited Brewery in accordance with Code of Virginia Title 4.1. - 3.
-No limited brewery must be established either as the initial use of the subject property or by change of use of the property until a Zoning Permit is approved pursuant to Section 11.04. - 4.
-The owner of a limited brewery must contact the Loudoun County Department of Fire, Rescue and Emergency Management and Department of Building and Development for an informational inspection of the building(s) or structure(s) to be used for the limited brewery prior to establishing the use.
+Limited breweries shall must be licensed as a Limited Brewery in accordance with Title 4.1 of the Code of Virginia, as amended Title 4.1. - 3.
+No limited brewery shall-must be established either as the initial use of the subject property or by change of use of the property until a sketch plan-Zoning Permit is approved per Chapter 7 pursuant to Section 11.04. - 4.
+The owner of a limited brewery must-contact the Loudoun County Department of Fire, Rescue and Emergency Management and Department of Building and Development for an informational inspection of the building(s) or structure(s) to be used for the limited brewery prior to establishing the use.